Skip to content

 Key Type Set by Description

-content_ref str generate_and_download, coding_worker Opaque backend reference.
+content_ref str generate_and_download, coding_worker, create_draft_app_bundle_from_staged_refinement Opaque backend reference.
 Absent for "local" backend.

 content_backend str Same Backend name ("gridfs" etc.).
 Absent for "local" backend.

-artifact_path str Both writers Absolute local path (always written, unchanged).
+artifact_path str AppGenerator, AgentGenerator, coding worker, staged refinement draft helper Absolute local path (always written, unchanged).

-workspace_dir str coding_worker Absolute workspace dir (always written when present).
+workspace_dir str coding_worker, staged refinement draft helper Absolute workspace dir (always written when present).

 The local backend skips writing content_ref and content_backend because artifact_path already covers local content retrieval.